 Although some goldfish are considered aquarium fish and are perfectly capable of living beyond 20 years in a tank (sometimes as long as 40 years +), it is unlikely, as fish tanks are prone to issues with water quality and disease.

 Tank filtration will need to be good to stop waste build-up from becoming toxic to your goldfish.
-You will need to keep a close eye on disease-causing bacteria that can spread quickly in such small environments, easily wiping out an entire fish tank of its occupants.
+You need to keep a close eye on disease-causing bacteria that can spread quickly in such small environments, easily wiping out an entire fish tank of its occupants.

 Aquariums are also confined, so unless your fish tank is very spacious, your goldfish will have limited room, reducing the exercise they can get.